Ayushtiwari27/Music-Recommendation-Engine/README.md

 ```sh
 pip3 install -r requirements.txt
 ```
+## Dataset
+Dataset used in this recommendation system is provided in the repo.
+The dataset was downloaded from internet and tweaked a bit for the efficiency of the program.

 ## Navigating Through the Website
 1. **Login**: The first page that user interacts with is the Login page.
 The user needs to Login first to start using the application.
 If the User  is not registered then he/she can go to the Registeration page to register first.
 If the user enters wrong credentials than also the user will be transfered to Registration page.
 <img alt="Login Page" src="">